-Collaborators at other institutions: Steve Vavasis (University of Waterloo), Yousef Saad (University of Minnesota), James Chelikowsky (University of Texas at Austin), Sanjukta Bhowmick (University of Nebraska at Omaha), Michael Singer (Lawrence Livermore National Laboratory), Patrick Knupp (SNL-NM), Lori Diachin (LLNL), Todd Munson (ANL), Patricia Hough (SNL-CA), Victoria Howle (Texas Tech University); Wil Schilders (Technical University of Eindhoven); Nico Banagaaya (Technical University of Eindhoven); Odile Marcotte (Universite de Montreal); Petko Kitanov (University of Guelph); Noam Bernstein (Naval Research Laboratory), David McLaurin (CD-adapco), Brian Miller (LLNL), Shankar Prasad Sastry (University of Utah), Jibum Kim (Incheon National University), Thomas Hacker (Purdue University), Linwei Wang (Rochester Institute of Technology), Jerome Goddard (Auburn University), and Baskar Ganapathysubramanian (Iowa State University).
+Collaborators at other institutions: Steve Vavasis (University of Waterloo), Yousef Saad (University of Minnesota), James Chelikowsky (University of Texas at Austin), Sanjukta Bhowmick (University of Nebraska at Omaha), Michael Singer (Lawrence Livermore National Laboratory), Patrick Knupp (SNL-NM), Lori Diachin (LLNL), Todd Munson (ANL), Patricia Hough (SNL-CA), Victoria Howle (Texas Tech University); Wil Schilders (Technical University of Eindhoven); Nico Banagaaya (Technical University of Eindhoven); Odile Marcotte (Universite de Montreal); Petko Kitanov (University of Guelph); Noam Bernstein (Naval Research Laboratory), David McLaurin (CD-adapco), Brian Miller (LLNL), Shankar Prasad Sastry (University of Utah), Jibum Kim (Incheon National University), Thomas Hacker (Purdue University), Linwei Wang (Rochester Institute of Technology), Cristian Linte (Rochester Institute of Technology), Niels Otani (Rochester Institute of Technology), Jerome Goddard (Auburn University), and Baskar Ganapathysubramanian (Iowa State University).

 EECS 560: Data Structures EECS 639: Introduction to Scientific Computing